 There are three types of constants:

-Intrinsic constants or system-defined constants are provided by applications and controls.
-Other applications that provide object libraries, such as Microsoft Access, Microsoft Excel, Microsoft Project, and Microsoft Word also provide a list of constants you can use with their objects, methods, and properties.
+Intrinsic constants, or system-defined constants, are provided by applications and controls.
+Other applications that provide object libraries, such as Microsoft Access, Excel, Project, and Word also provide a list of constants that you can use with their objects, methods, and properties.
 You can get a list of the constants provided for individual object libraries in the Object Browser.

-Symbolic or user-defined constants are declared using the Const statement.
+Symbolic or user-defined constants are declared by using the Const statement.

 In earlier versions of Visual Basic, constant names were usually capitalized with underscores.
 For example: